 Certain warrants issued in connection with the Company's equity financings are accounted for as derivative liabilities.
 Accordingly, the warrants are remeasured at each balance sheet date based on their estimated fair value using the Black-Scholes option pricing model.
 Changes in fair value are recorded within Company's statements of operations.

-The range of assumptions used to determine the fair value of the warrants valued using the Black-Scholes option pricing model during the periods indicated was:
+The assumptions used to determine the fair value of the warrants using the Black-Scholes option pricing model were: